Alois Mock: Life

 In 1991, he urged Hans-Dietrich Genscher and Helmut Kohl to recognize Croatia and Slovenia as independent states as soon as possible.

 In November 1989 Mock was one of the founders of the Central European cooperative Pentagonale, which later grew from 5 countries to 18 of the CEI (Central European Initiative).
 In 1999, he retired from parliament because of Parkinson's disease.
 At the time of his death, Mock was a Member of the Advisory Board of the Global Panel Foundation, an NGO that works behind the scenes in crisis areas around the world.

+Historical Impact

+The 1989 opening of the border altered Austria's geopolitical position, shifting Vienna from the edge of the Western world back to a central role within Central Europe.
+This transition facilitated a dynamic expansion of trade relations, through which Austrian industry established a significant economic presence in former Eastern Bloc markets.
+Decades later, Mock’s diplomatic contribution continues to be noted in international circles; in 2019, the 30th anniversary of the border dismantling was the subject of a diplomatic colloquium in Paris, co-organized by the embassies of Austria, the Czech Republic, and Slovakia to examine the lasting effects of that era.

 Death

 Mock died on 1 June 2017 from complications of Parkinson's disease at the age of 82.